ant-chi/b12_capstone/index.md

   <figcaption align="center">Figure 4: Scenario where dNBR thresholding underestimates burn severity [3]</figcaption>
 </figure>

-This leads to an underestimate of burn severity that skews the results of fire severity maps.
-A relativized version of dNBR, rdNBR, has been shown to perform better in regions that are less vegetated and have mixed vegetation types, but it isn’t as commonly used.[3]
+This leads to an underestimate of burn severity that often skews the results of fire severity maps.[7]
+A relativized version of dNBR, rdNBR, has been shown to perform better in regions that are less vegetated and have mixed vegetation types, but it isn’t as commonly used.
+[3]

 ## 1.3&nbsp;&nbsp;&nbsp;&nbsp;Federal Fire Mapping Groups